FCOO/leaflet-bootstrap/README.md

     options: {
-        useBigIcon      : false     //True to make the ico    var myMarker = L.bsMarker(latLng, options).addTo( map );n big bigIcon         : object    //L.DivIcon to be used if useBigIcon: true
+        draggable       : false,           //Whether the marker is draggable with mouse/touch or not. autoPan         : true,            //Sit to true if you want the map to do panning animation when marker hits the edges. useBigIcon      : false,            //True to make the icon big
-        bigIconWhenTouch: false     //True to make big icon when window.bsIsTouch == true and options.draggable == true draggable       : false, 	//Whether the marker is draggable with mouse/touch or not. transparent     : false, 	//True to make the marker semi-transparent hover           : false,    //True to show big-shadow and 0.9 opacuity for lbm-transparent when hover bigShadow       : false, 	//true to add big shadow to the marker puls            : false, 	//true to have a pulsart icon color           : '',    	//Name of color
+        bigIconWhenTouch: false,            //True to make big icon when window.bsIsTouch == true and options.draggable == true transparent     : false,            //True to make the marker semi-transparent hover           : false,            //True to show big-shadow and 0.9 opacuity for lbm-transparent when hover bigShadow       : false,            //true to add big shadow to the marker puls            : false,            //true to have a pulsart icon color           : '',    	        //Name of color
-        borderColor     : ''        //Name of border-color.
-Same as color. "" => black border
+        borderColor     : '',               //Name of border-color.
+Same as color tooltip                 : null,     //Content of tooltip
-        tooltip         : null,	    //Automatic adds a tooltip to the marker.
-The tooltip is hidden when the marker is dragged.
-See below on content
+        tooltipPermanent        : false,    //Whether to open the tooltip permanently or only on mouseover. tooltipHideWhenDragging : false,    //True and tooltipPermanent: false => the tooltip is hidden when dragged
-        tooltipPermanent: false     //Whether to open the tooltip permanently or only on mouseover.
+        tooltipHideWhenPopupOpen: false     //True and tooltipPermanent: false => the tooltip is hidden when popup is displayed
     }

     /*